SAP-samples/successfactors-extension-calculate-employee-seniority/07-TestEndToEndFromSAPAppGyverToSAPSuccessFactors/README.md

-## End to end test from SAP AppGyver to SAP SuccessFactors
+## End to end test from SAP Build Apps to SAP SuccessFactors

 In this step, we will execute a rehire in SAP SuccessFactors using the sample BestRun company data.
 The business event will be sent to SAP BTP, and marked as an exception when the previous termination date is not available in the SAP HANA Cloud persistence.

-The HR business partner will see the exception surfaced in the SAP AppGyver application, remediate it with info from Employee Central, and the updated record is ultimately written back, with the seniority custom fields fully populated.
+The HR business partner will see the exception surfaced in the SAP Build Apps application, remediate it with info from Employee Central, and the updated record is ultimately written back, with the seniority custom fields fully populated.

 > **Note:** If a real SAP SuccessFactors system is used, then continue with Step [Rehire employee in SAP SuccessFactors](#rehire-employee-in-sap-successfactors).
 If a mock service is used, then  follow Step [Rehire employee in Mock service](#rehire-employee-in-mock-service)